jupyter/jupyter/docs/source/contrib_guide_docs.rst

 In addition, you may need the following packages: sphinxcontrib-spelling, sphinx_rtd_theme, and pyenchant, which can be installed via ``pip install sphinxcontrib-spelling sphinx_rtd_theme pyenchant``.

-If you are on Linux, the last command will fail if you don't have the Enchant C library, and you will need to run ``sudo apt-get install enchant``.
+If you are on Linux, you may also need to install the Enchant C library by running ``sudo apt-get install enchant``.

 Once everything is installed, the following commands should be executed using the Terminal/command line from the ``docs`` directory: